Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Introduction

-From a theoretical perspective, the triangular lattice offers the possibility to study the pristine finite-temperature normal-state phase diagram, including the Widom line, the Frenkel line, the PG and the MT, unencumbered by phase transitions to long-range ordered states.
-In particular, close to the value of $U$ where one finds the MT, a number of studies~\cite{morita_nonmagnetic_2002, kyung_mott_2006, sahebsara_hubbard_2008, laubachPhaseDiagramHubbard2015a, Misumi_Mott_triangular:2017, Tocchio_backflow_Mott:2008, Yoshioka_triangular:2009, yang_effective_2010, szasz_chiral_2020, chen_quantum_2021}, including a recent authoritative one~\cite{wietek_mott_2021}, find that frustration is sufficiently strong to lead to a non-magnetic ground state, barring disagreement of variational calculations~\cite{Tocchio_Montorsi_Becca_2020}.
-While superconductivity may arise~\cite{kyung_mott_2006,hebert_superconducting_2015}, it occurs at very low temperature.
-The absence of ordered states even at very low temperature also offers us the possibility to find out whether there is a PG at half-filling and, if there is one, to verify whether AFM is crucial for PG formation in the large $U$ limit.
+From a theoretical perspective, the triangular lattice offers the possibility to study the pristine finite-temperature normal-state phase diagram, including the Widom line, the PG and the MT, unencumbered by phase transitions to long-range-ordered states.
+In particular, close to the value of $U$ where one finds the MT, a number of studies~\cite{morita_nonmagnetic_2002, kyung:2006, sahebsara_hubbard_2008, laubachPhaseDiagramHubbard2015a, Misumi_Mott_triangular:2017, Tocchio_backflow_Mott:2008, Yoshioka_triangular:2009, yang_effective_2010, szasz_chiral_2020, chenQuantumSpinLiquid2022}, including a recent authoritative one~\cite{wietek_mott_2021}, find that frustration is sufficiently strong to lead to a nonmagnetic ground state, barring disagreement of variational calculations~\cite{Tocchio_Montorsi_Becca_2020} and ladder dual fermion approximation at finite temperature\cite{Yu_Li_Iskakov_Gull_2023}.
+While superconductivity may arise~\cite{kyung:2006,hebert_superconducting_2015}, it occurs at very low temperature.
+The absence of ordered states even at very low temperature also offers us the possibility to find out whether there is a PG at half filling and, if there is one, to verify whether the AFM condition is crucial for PG formation in the large $U$ limit.